Osaka: Climate

 Osaka is located in the humid subtropical climate zone (Köppen Cfa), with four distinct seasons.
 Its winters are generally mild.
 January is the coldest month, with an average high of 9.7 °C. Osaka rarely sees snowfall during the winter.
 Spring in Osaka starts off mild, but ends up being hot and humid.
 Spring tends to be Osaka's wettest season, with the tsuyu (梅雨, tsuyu)—the rainy season—occurring between early June and late July.
 The average starting and ending dates of the rainy season are June 7 and July 21 respectively.

 Summers are very hot and humid.
 In August, the hottest month, the average daily high temperature reaches 33.7 °C. Average nighttime low temperatures typically hover around 25.8 °C. Fall in Osaka sees a cooling trend, with the early part of the season resembling summer, while the latter part of fall resembles winter.

 Precipitation is abundant.
 Winter is the driest season.
 Monthly rainfall peaks in June with the "tsuyu" rainy season, which typically ends in mid to late July.
-From late July to the end of August, summer's heat and humidity peak, and rainfall decreases somewhat.
+From late July to late August, summer's heat and humidity peak, and rainfall decreases somewhat.
 Osaka has a second rainy period in September and early October, when tropical weather systems, including typhoons, coming from the south or southwest are possible.